- Current Students

 - Upon transfer to the University of Florida Levin College of Law, you will need a WestLaw and LexisNexis account with UF.
 You will receive this information prior to the start of classes for the term either from the representatives from Westlaw and LexisNexis or the Assistant Dean of Students.
 You will need access to both systems to conduct research and/or access assignments, syllabi and other information posted by professors.

 UF Law currently has 6 established certificate programs that provide for specific areas of specialization.
-The current programs are listed below but for additional information regarding requirements for the programs, please visit our Concentration Areas and Certificate Programs pages to find the specific program and contact information.
+Please visit our Concentration Areas and Certificate Programs pages to find the specific program and contact information.

 UF Law Academic Policies